gomezjuliana/u-angularjs/003-servers-and-maps/README.md

 ### Solution

-You might noticed that the example it's not completed, that's part of the challenge figure out, don't forget the good practices!, if you already completed it, take a look of the solution, click [here][3].
+You might notice that the example is not completed - that's part of the challenge!
+Figure it out and don't forget the best practices!
+If you've already completed it, take a look at the solution [here][3].

 [1]:https://openweathermap.org/api
 [2]: http://angular-ui.github.io/ui-leaflet/#!/